sminq/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-userId | true | Unique user id comment | false | Label to be updated for a document
+userId | true | Unique user id comment | false | Label to be updated for the document tokenId | false | Token id to be attached to the document queueId | false | Queue id to be attached to the document

 ### Error codes